 The IMGC’s mission is to provide a collaborative, multi-disciplinary, pre-competitive platform for scientific discoveries of the structures, functions, actions and benefits of lactation and milk and to facilitate the translation of that knowledge into practice for human health.

-IMGC’s objectives include hosting the global community in the scientific exploration of lactation and milk.
-Lactation and milk represent the most exciting and translatable scientific field of study for human health.
+The IMGC is leading the global community in the scientific exploration of lactation, milk and dairy science–the most exciting and translatable scientific fields of study for human health.
 The IMGC guides scientists and innovators from around the world and across all scientific disciplines to common challenges and opportunities of milk research.
-IMGC offers two value propositions to increase awareness of scientific advancements and identify actionable opportunities in lactation, milk and dairy science: 1) the international, Annual IMGC Symposium that features scientific research related to lactation, milk and dairy science for human health; 2) the Awards Program that offers travel funds to presenters of the Annual IMGC Symposium through the Student Travel Award and Most Valuable Presentation Award; and 3) SPLASH!®, the IMGC’s free, monthly, scientific publication that translates the latest scientific discoveries in lactation, and milk and dairy science from primary literature into accessible articles for a broader audience.
+The IMGC increases awareness of scientific advancements and identifies actionable opportunities in lactation, milk and dairy science through multiple mechanisms: 1) the international, Annual IMGC Symposium that features scientific research related to lactation, milk and dairy science for human health; 2) the Awards Program that supports new scientists; and 3) SPLASH!® milk science update, the IMGC’s free, monthly, scientific publication that translates the latest scientific discoveries in lactation, and milk and dairy science from primary literature into accessible articles for a broader audience.

 A Broad Spectrum of Research Fields